VegSja/tosuccessweb/README.md

+# Where to find
+The website can be viewed at https://vegsja.github.io/tosuccessweb/#/

 # About
 This is the website for the ToSuccess project - A project focused on making scheduling and daily planning easier.